The Fourth Catalog of Active Galactic Nuclei Detected by the Fermi Large Area Telescope: Source association and classification

 \section{Source association and classification}

-The main motivation of 4LAC is to identify candidate counterparts to 4FGL gamma-ray sources based on positional association with objects that display AGN-type spectral characteristics in the radio, optical or X-ray bands.
-We recall that in the context of AGNs, identification is only firmly established when correlated variability with a counterpart detected at lower-energy has been reported.
-So far, only 77 AGNs have met this condition (see Table 7 of 4FGL document).
+The associations of 4FGL gamma-ray sources are based on positional coincidence with potential counterparts that display AGN-type spectral characteristics in the radio, infrared, optical, or X-ray bands.
+A conservative policy adopted early in the mission by the {\em Fermi}-LAT Collaboration is that firm identification is only claimed when correlated variability with a counterpart detected at lower energy has been reported.
+So far, only 78 AGNs have met this condition (see Table 7 of 4FGL).
 For the other sources, we use statistical approaches for finding associations between LAT sources and AGNs.
-The two approaches used here, the Bayesian method and the likelihood-ratio method, have been extensively described in previous catalogs \citep{LAT10_1FGL,2LAC,3LAC} and are only briefly summarized below.
+The two approaches used here, the Bayesian method and the likelihood-ratio method, have been extensively described in previous catalogs \citep{LAT10_1FGL,2LAC,3LAC} and are briefly summarized below.